aws-samples/natural-language-queries-for-datalakes/README.md

 as it will be exposed to the Internet), edit `src/logic/config.py` and set `ENABLE_AUTH` to `True`.

-2. Install AWS CDK.
+2. If not already done, install the python AWS CDK dependency.
 From the root of the repo directory:

 ```bash
 python3 -m venv .venv